 Try a food walk in old Manali and I am sure no one can’t get enough to explore of café 1947, Lazy Dog, Red House Café, Bob Dylan’s Café and many more…..

 The Manali market is a nice place for shopping.
-I spent a lot of time at Mall Road to shop around the street.
-Be a bargain master and you can get sweaters, himachali kurtis, shawls, stoles, Kesar (saffron) and yeah dry fruits .
-Beautiful place to buy some souvenir such as key rings or Buddhist items.
+I spent a lot of time at Mall Road shopping around the street.
+Be a bargain master and you can get sweaters.
+Himachali Kurtis, shawls, stoles, Kesar (saffron) and, yeah, dry fruits.
+Beautiful place to buy some souvenirs such as key rings or Buddhist items.

 Manali is an evergreen destination.
 Summer has it’s own romantic mood, but winter will reveal another snow-white cozy side of Manali you would love to witness.
 It really depends on how well you can handle the beauty of natural climate.

-Manali is well connected via road from Bhuntar (nearest Airport and railway connections are available) and Bus or self driving mode is the great option to cherish the beauty of unplugged mountain range.
+Manali is well connected via road from Bhuntar (nearest Airport and railway connections are available) and Bus or self-driving mode is the great option to cherish the beauty of the unplugged mountain range.

-Escape from crazy city life and give yourself a mountain retreat break, enjoy a beer at riverside café and admire the view….You feel yourself.
+Escape wild city life and give yourself a mountain retreat break, enjoy a beer at a Riverside café and admire the view….You feel for yourself.